overspend1/endcord/configuration.md

 - `format_date = " %B %d, %Y "`
     Format for timestamps in `chat_date_separator`.
 Same as [datetime format codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).
 - `limit_username = 10`
-    Limit to the username string length.
+    Limit to the username and global name string length.
-- `limit_global_name = 15`
+- `limit_channel_name = 15`
-    Limit to the global name string length.
+    Limit to the channel name string length.
 - `limit_typing_string = 32`
     Limit to the typing string length.
 Also limits `%details` and `%state` in `format_rich`.
 - `limit_prompt = 15`